gvwilson/thirdbit/src/fiction/makers-return/index.md

 I'm the one you were talking to."

 "Sindy Roo, you get back here right now!"
-She ignored the mayor's shout.

-"Hey."
-She stopped and lowered her arms halfway to the little craft.
+She ignored the mayor's shout, sopping halfway to the little craft and lowering her arms.
 "Um,
 I'm sorry about what happened back there.
 You just startled them, is all.